Privacy Policy

 PCN

-Purpose – Your medical record will be shared with the SASSE2 in order that they can provide direct care services to the patient population.
+Purpose – Your medical record will be shared with the SASSE2 Primary Care Network in order to provide direct care services to the patient population.

 Legal Basis - Article 6(1)(e); “necessary… in the exercise of official authority vested in the controller’ And Article 9(2)(h) as stated below

-Processor – Packers, Knowle Green, Orchard, Fordbridge Medical Centre.
+Processor – Packers (Virginia Water), Knowle Green, Orchard, Fordbridge Medical Centre.

 Smoking cessation